Segment 6: The Elkin Valley

 From Elkin, the trail heads east, following the Yadkin River, past farms and forests to the historic village of Rockford, the county seat of Surry County from 1789 to 1850.
 Ahead looms the granite dome of Pilot Mountain, the westernmost peak in the Sauratown Mountain range.
 This MST segment ends at the start of the Corridor Trail in Pilot Mountain State Park, which in Segment 7 leads hikers toward that peak.

 Eastbound travelers may choose to complete the eastern half of this segment by paddling the Yadkin from Elkin to Rockford or Pilot Mountain State Park.
-Look for directions for this option in the eastbound directions later in this guide.

 - Stone Mountain State Park with its massive granite monolith, numerous waterfalls, designated trout streams, horse trails, and technical climbing on a 600-foot rock face